ruichen199801/treasure-hunt/README.md

 #### 2.1 Motivation

-In order to help X city’s students to more reliably buy and sell used goods, we developed an website so that users can:
+In order to help X city’s students effectively buy and sell used goods online and reduce fraud risk, we developed an website so that users can:

 * **Browse**
-    - Search listings by keyword, category, distance, date, price, condition
+    - Browse listings in different categories such as cars, furniture, electronics, books, apparels, etc.
-    - Browse nearby listings for sale on a map
+    - Browse nearby listings on a map
 * **Save**
     - Save/unsave listings
+* **Search**
+    - Search listings by keyword, category, distance, date, price, condition, etc.
 * **Buy**
     - Communicate with the seller via validated student email
 * **Sell**
     - Specify the details of the item for sale, and upload up to 10 pictures in any format
-    - Manage all their listings, edit and delete listings
+    - Manage their listings, including edit and delete

 #### 2.2 Critical user journey